freeway-projects/push-server-data/README.md

 If you have restrictions on SSH on the backup server change the configuration to allow the server to log in.

-The script will need to run mysql, mysqldump and pg_dump without being prompted for a password.
+### Install the script

 This script should normally be copied to /usr/local/sbin and made runnable by root.
 It can be run via cron and would normally be run once per day when the server is quiet.

+The backup script will need to run mysql, mysqldump and pg_dump without being prompted for a password.
+This can be achieved by using a ~/.my.cnf file.

+### Set up rdiffbackup on the backup server

+On the backup server data is rsync'd over from the server being backed up.
+To make safety copies of this data it is copied to another location using rdiffbackup.
+To make this automatic the script create_rdiffbackup_copies.sh is run regularly on the backup server itself.